colobot/colobot-music/README.md

 # Colobot: Gold Edition - music files
+## THIS REPO IS CURRENTLY FOR TESTING GIT LFS - It's not being used officially yet !!
 This repository contains music tracks for Colobot: Gold Edition project (https://github.com/colobot/colobot) that are an optional addition to game's data files (https://github.com/colobot/colobot-data).
 This repository also includes CMake scripts for converting them from high-quality FLAC to OGG format usable by the game.

 The files in this repository are hosted using [Git LFS](https://git-lfs.github.com/), make sure you install it before cloning.